Renault Arkana (2021-2024) Review

 The range-topping Renault Arkana R.S.
 Line features a more aggressive front bumper along with a honeycomb grille and gun metal skid plates which are replicated at the back.
 You'll find further black exterior detailing, as well as 18-inch ‘Silverstone’ alloy wheels feature a diamond-cut finish with a red element on one of the spokes.
 R.S.
 Line models are further identified by double chrome exhaust tailpipes.

-Inside the Renault Arkana R.S.
-Line, you'll find leather and suede sports seats featuring red stitching that also extends to the central armrest, seat belts, gear lever and perforated leather steering wheel.
+Look inside the Renault Arkana R.S.
+Line and you'll find leather and suede sports seats featuring red stitching that also extends to the central armrest, seat belts, gear lever and perforated leather steering wheel.
 The black and red theme extends to the dashboard with a carbon-effect panel complemented by a red strip running the width of the dashboard, that also extends to the door panels.

 Black headlining and aluminium pedals are standard on the Arkana R.S.
 Line, as well as electric front seat adjustment, heated front seats and seering wheel, plus a frameless rear-view mirror and Easy Park Assist that offers drivers a hands-free automatic parking system.